- Post-Doc, Theoretical Physics, Physics Dept, Manchester University, UK, 2001 (with Alan Bray and Mike Moore)

 - Lorenzo Del Castello - collective behaviour: experiments

-- Leonardo Parisi (Diploma) - collective behaviour: computer vision, tracking
+- Leonardo Parisi (PhD in Computer Science) - computer vision, tracking

-I teach a course on Disordered Systems for the PhD in Physics at the University `La Sapienza'
+I teach the 40hrs course Statistical Field Theory for Latecomers for graduate students at the PhD School in Physics at the University Sapienza

 tel: +39 06 4993 7460fax: +39 06 4993 7440